Kidney Living Donor

 - Age: Kidney donors must be at least 18 years of age and usually are under 60 years of age.
 However, potential donors up to age 65 may be considered.

-- Health: People with kidney disease, heart disease, diabetes, hepatitis, morbid obesity or HIV cannot donate a kidney.
+- Health: The donor must be physically and emotionally healthy.
+People with kidney disease, heart disease, diabetes, hepatitis, morbid obesity or HIV cannot donate a kidney.
 People with a history of cancer, alcohol, drug abuse, high blood pressure or kidney stones will require further evaluation.

 - Donation does not cause harm to the remaining kidney

 - Kidney donors are at no greater risk for kidney-related illnesses